 In the first decades of the PRC, China’s automobile production set off with an emphasis on commercial vehicles for industry and military purposes.
 The automobile industry in China did not gain momentum until the beginning of the 1990s.
 The rapid growth of the domestic market has also further accelerated the automobile industry in China.
-The number of newly registered passenger vehicles amounted to about 21.2 million units in 2015, which was more than five times of that in 2005.
+The number of newly registered passenger vehicles amounted to about 23.14 million units in 2018, which was more than five times of that in 2005.
 Such ever-increasing vehicle sales trend has unfortunately experienced a hiccup since 2017, along with the global economic downturn.